imdan/github-finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Created as part of a React course that I am taking on Udemy.
+It is being deployed on Netlify and can be found [here](https://inspiring-nobel-46ac17.netlify.app/).

 ## Available Scripts